-There’s an almost endless list of things to do in Reykjavík which means that you can take a day to do some sightseeing or you can choose to add some final adventures to your Icelandic experience.
+There’s an almost endless list of things to do in Reykjavík, which means that you can take a day to do some sightseeing, or you can choose to add some final adventures to your Icelandic experience.

-You can decide to see some of Iceland from a completely different perspective on a snorkelling tour.
+You can decide to see some of Iceland from a completely different perspective on a snorkeling tour.
 On this incredible experience, you will take a look at the underwater world between two continents in the Silfra Fissure that sits in the Þingvellir National Park.
 The area where the Eurasian and North American tectonic plates meet is filled with crystal clear water.
-A snorkelling tour here reveals underwater mountains with incredible visibility.
+A snorkeling tour here reveals underwater mountains with incredible visibility.

 If you are here in September and October and haven’t already done it, you can use this day to delve into a volcano.

-You will be able to finish your day retiring to your accommodation in Reykjavík.
+You will be able to finish your day by retiring to your accommodation in Reykjavík.
 If the skies are clear, you might even wish to set your eyes towards the sky for more Northern Lights hunting.